jado4810/emacs-dmg-build/README.md

 #### d.
 Whether to apply high resolution icons

-To use high resolution icons by Emacs MacPort (emacs-hires-icons), set `USEHRICON` to `yes`.
+To use high resolution icons by Emacs MacPort, set `USEHRICON` to `yes`.

 If enabled, the images from those icons will be used for application icons and toolbar.
-  However, the splash images will not be used as the SVG images used by recent versions of Emacsen are preferred.

 #### e.
 Whether to customize application icons

 To customize application icons as you like, set `USEAPPICON` to `yes`.

 It would be useful when using icons which the EmacsPlus project coordinates to be available in their build options.
-If enabled, `Emacs.icns` and `document.icns` are preferred to those of emacs-hires-icons.
+If enabled, `Emacs.icns` and `document.icns` are preferred to those of Emacs MacPort.

 #### f.
 Whether to customize splash images